kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 Chihiro, the Cluster Admin and Gateway owner, can limit what _shapes_ Routes that can attach to their Gateway can take (via their Kind or their namespace),but they can't force Ana to expose her application.
 The final decision, and control of the Route object, is always Ana's.

-The Listener side is intended to ensure that Ana's Route produces a valid confguration, and also matches Chihiro's requirements (if any) about what traffic is allowed to be exposed on that Gateway.
+The Listener side is intended to ensure that Ana's Route produces a valid configuration, and also matches Chihiro's requirements (if any) about what traffic is allowed to be exposed on that Gateway.

 ### Example